cta-wave/Test-Content-Generation/README.md

 ## Introduction

-This repository provides the information and scripts to generate the CTA Wave Test Content according to [CTa-5003-B](https://shop.cta.tech/products/web-application-video-ecosystem-device-playback-capabilities-cta-5003-b) .
+This repository provides the information and scripts to generate the CTA Wave Test Content according to [CTa-5003-B](https://shop.cta.tech/products/web-application-video-ecosystem-device-playback-capabilities-cta-5003-b).

-## scripts installation
+## Scripts installation

 clone the repository:
 ```